velislav87/archive-resource/README.md

 # Archive Resource

+# Forked to introcude versioning functionality based on the url endpoint
+# Similar to the FTP resource type

 Simply downloads and extracts an archive to the destination.

 **NOTE**: This resource is only intended for use in `fly execute` (it's how